Melissa Cristina Márquez

 Melissa Cristina Márquez is a Puerto Rican marine biologist and science communicator.
-She studies Chondrichthyan fishes, including great white sharks.
+She studies chondrichthyan fishes, including great white sharks.

 Early life and education

-Márquez was inspired to study sharks when she first saw a Great white shark on the Discovery Channel program Shark Week, when she moved from Mexico to the United States.
-She completed her undergraduate degree at the New College of Florida in Sarasota, Florida, and a master’s degree from Victoria University of Wellington in New Zealand.
+Márquez was inspired to study sharks when she first saw a great white shark on the Discovery Channel program Shark Week when she moved from Mexico to the United States.
+She completed her undergraduate degree at the New College of Florida in Sarasota, Florida, and a master's degree from Victoria University of Wellington in New Zealand.
+Márquez is currently pursuing a PhD at Curtin University in Australia, where she uses remote sensing techniques to assess environmental influences on the composition and distribution of elasmobranchs.

 Research and career

-Márquez is currently pursuing a PhD in Australia.

 Márquez is involved in multiple forms of public engagement.
 She launched The Fins United Initiative to provide "scientifically accurate and open-access (free) materials for educators worldwide", which includes bilingual resources for educators.
-She co-hosts ConCiencia Azul, a podcast which interviews Spanish-speaking researchers about ocean-related topics and unique challenges faced in Hispanic countries.
+She co-hosts ConCiencia Azul, a podcast that interviews Spanish-speaking researchers about ocean-related topics and unique challenges faced in Hispanic countries.
 In spring 2021, Márquez wrote a children's book series, titled Wild Survival!, based on her animal encounters.
+In 2023, she published a children's picture book titled Mother of Sharks.
 She is also a contributor to Forbes' science section.

 In 2018, during a taping of Shark Week, Márquez was attacked by a crocodile while on a shark dive.

 Márquez has previously been recognized as a member of InStyle's February 2021 Badass 50 list, and as a member of the annual Forbes 30 under 30 - Science list (2021).
-She has spoken about her research for various media outlets, including NPR, National Geographic and BBC.
-She will be named to Fuse Media's Future Hispanic History Class of 2021.
+She has spoken about her research for various media outlets, including NPR, National Geographic, and BBC.
+She was named to Fuse Media's Future Hispanic History Class of 2021.

+Márquez was named a Superstar of STEM for 2025–26 by Science and Technology Australia.